Recovery takes hold at Britain's Vodafone

 Involved in some of the biggest corporate deals in recent decades, Vodafone is again caught up in a period of change.

-Galvanized by stronger trading, however, Colao ratcheted up the pressure on BT, accusing Britain's dominant telecoms provider of holding the country to ransom by abusing its position at the heart of the industry to fend off tougher regulation.
+Galvanized by stronger trading, however, Colao ratcheted up the pressure on BT (BT.L), accusing Britain's dominant telecoms provider of holding the country to ransom by abusing its position at the heart of the industry to fend off tougher regulation.

 That was in response to a comment from BT that an investigation by regulator Ofcom into whether BT should be broken up could lead to the company holding off investment in its network.